ronreiter/interactive-tutorials/tutorials/learn-perl.org/en/Loops.md

 ## Loop Control Statements

 Loop control statements can be placed within the loop's statement BLOCK.
-Wnen executed, these will alter the normal loop sequence.
+When executed, these will alter the normal loop sequence.
 Some useful control statements are:

 - `next` causes the loop to skip the rest of the statement block (like `continue` in the C language)
 - `last` causes the loop to skip the rest of the statement block and exit the loop iterations  (like `break` in the C language)